adnaniazi/capfinder/docs/index.md

 ---

 Capfinder is a cutting-edge deep learning framework designed for accurate prediction of RNA cap types in mRNAs sequenced using Oxford Nanopore Technologies (ONT) SQK-RNA004 chemistry.
-By leveraging the power of native RNA sequencing data, Capfinder determines the cap structure of individual transcripts with great precision.
+By leveraging the power of native RNA sequencing data, Capfinder predicts the cap type on individual transcript molecules with high accuracy.

 ## Key Features